Sharing the only clam chowder recipe you will ever need. Daddy's clam chowder is so satisfying to eat and easier to make than you think!

 MAKING DADDY'S CLAM CHOWDER

-You’ll start by sauteing bacon in a large stock pot or Dutch oven.
-Once crisp, remove it from the pan and drain all but 1 tablespoon of the bacon fat.
-Next you’ll add the vegetables, all diced similar sizes; except for the carrot, which you will finely grate (I use my box grater).
+You'll start by sauteing bacon in a large stock pot or Dutch oven. *see recipe note if you'd like to make the clam chowder meat free* Once crisp, remove it from the pan and drain all but 1 tablespoon of the bacon fat.
+Next you'll add the vegetables, all diced similar sizes; except for the carrot, which you will finely grate (I use my box grater).
 Followed by the water and/or stock, some Worcestershire sauce and hot sauce.

 Cover and simmer for about 15 minutes or until the potatoes are tender.
 Then using a potato masher, slightly mash the vegetable mixture leaving some chunks of the potatoes intact.